richardanaya/luckyshot/README.md

   <img src="https://github.com/user-attachments/assets/b58cd03b-1cd8-4d97-b0e1-5498c83df2a3" alt="Description" width="300">
 </p>

-A powerful CLI tool that enhances code understanding and automation using RAG (Retrieval Augmented Generation) to find relevant files in your codebase.
+A powerful CLI tool that enhances code understanding and automation by finding the most relevant files in your codebase for AI-assisted programming.

+## Why This Tool?

+Finding the right files to manipulate with AI is crucial for effective code generation and modification.
+Traditional approaches like grep or fuzzy finding often miss semantically relevant files that don't contain exact keyword matches.

+This tool uses a hybrid approach combining two powerful search techniques:

+1. BM25 Ranking: A battle-tested information retrieval algorithm (used by search engines) that excels at keyword matching while accounting for term frequency and document length.
+It's particularly good at finding files containing specific technical terms or function names.

+2. RAG (Retrieval Augmented Generation) with Embedding Distance: Uses OpenAI's embeddings to capture the semantic meaning of both your query and codebase.
+By measuring vector dot product distances, it can find conceptually related files even when they use different terminology.

+The hybrid scoring system combines both approaches:
+- BM25 helps catch direct matches and technical terms
+- Embedding distance captures semantic relationships and higher-level concepts
+- Results are normalized and merged to give you the most relevant files for your task

+This dual approach helps ensure you don't miss important context when using AI to modify your codebase.

 ## Features